-Did you choose to view the challenge in front of you as an opportunity for growth, or was your mind set on believing you would never succeed?
+Did you choose to view the challenge in front of you as an opportunity for growth, or did you set your mind on believing you would never succeed?

 Oftentimes, I think we find ourselves doing the latter.
-But I have to wonder how different our lives would be if we committed to treating every difficulty as a chance to learn.
-I wonder how Andy’s outlook would change.
+But I have to wonder how different our lives would be if we treated every challenge as a chance to learn.

 Dr. Carol Dweck of Stanford University describes mindsets like Andy’s as a Fixed Mindset.
-It’s a method of thinking where we believe the difficulties we face in life are demonstrations of our incompetence, so we run away, and rid ourselves of the chance to learn.
+It’s a method of thinking where we believe the challenges we face in life demonstrate our incompetence, so we run away and rid ourselves of the chance to learn.

-When we have a Fixed Mindset, we’re so focused on the NOW that we forget about the potential of the future.
+When we have a Fixed Mindset, we’re so focused on the NOW that we forget about the potential future.

 What is the hurdle holding you back from achieving your goals and living your dream?

 Which actions will you take to work towards that goal?What can you do TODAY to practise a Growth Mindset?

 You might not be living the dream YET, but I want you to know that you CAN and you WILL, as long as you take action.

 Is your dream to become a published children’s book author?
 I’d love to help you get there.
 Start with my FREE Children's Book Blueprint.